Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Model and Assumptions

 For modelling the causal effects of interest and discussing the assumptions required for their identification, we make use of the potential outcome framework, see for instance \citet*{Neyman23} and \citet*{Rubin74}.
 To this end, we denote by $D$ a binary treatment, e.g.\ incarceration, which can take values $d \in \{0,1\}$.
 In general, we will refer to random variables by capital letters and specific values thereof by lower case letters.
 We are interested in the causal effect of the treatment on a discrete or continuous outcome $Y$, in our empirical problem on a binary indicator on recidivism.
 Furthermore, we denote by $Z$ an instrumental variable (IV), which needs to satisfy certain conditions outlined below, which is assumably multivalued and discrete.
 That is, $Z$ may take values $z \in \{1, ..., J\}$, with $J$ corresponding to the total number of values of the instrument.
-In our empirical application, the instrument values indicate the assignment to alternative judges, which differ in terms of incarceration rates, i.e.\ the likelihood to issue prison sentences.
-Finally, $D(z)$ corresponds to the potential treatment state when setting the IV to a hypothetical value $Z=z$ in the support of $Z$, while $Y(d,z)$ is the potential outcome under treatment value $d$ (either 0 or 1) and IV value $z$.
+Let $\mathcal{J} = \{1, ..., J\}$ be the full set of possible IV values. $N_z$ denotes the number of observations with a specific value $z$ and $\sum_{z} N_z = n$ is the overall number of observations in the sample.
+Our empirical application, the instrument values indicate the assignment to alternative judges, which differ in terms of incarceration rates, i.e.\ the likelihood to issue prison sentences.
+Furthermore, $D(z)$ corresponds to the potential treatment state when setting the IV to a hypothetical value $Z=z$ in the support of $Z$, while $Y(d,z)$ is the potential outcome under treatment value $d$ (either 0 or 1) and IV value $z$.
+Finally, let $\mathbbm{1}(\cdot)$ denote the indicator function, which is equal to one if its argument is satisfied and zero otherwise.
+We denote matrices in upper case and bold, $\mathbf{X}$, and vectors in lower case and bold $\mathbf{x}$.